Good day, ladies and gentlemen. Thanks for tuning in to the quiz show Cowtown Trivia. Today our subject category is . . . Roosevelts.

 How many times did Eleanor Roosevelt visit Fort Worth?

+Beaucoup.
 Eleanor Roosevelt visited Fort Worth when her husband did, but she also made solo trips to Fort Worth.
-Whether traveling together or individually, FDR and Eleanor always visited Elliott and Ruth at Dutch Branch Ranch.
+Whether traveling together or individually, FDR and Eleanor always visited Elliott and Ruth at Dutch Branch ranch.

 Eleanor Roosevelt became famous for her “pop calls.”
 While here in 1935 she popped in on Stripling and North Hi Mount schools and, accompanied by Amon Carter, Botanic Garden.